Azure/azure-batch-software-entitlement/docs/walk-through.md

         -Method POST
         -Body "{ 'applicationId':'contosoapp', 'token':'${env:AZ_BATCH_SOFTWARE_ENTITLEMENT_TOKEN}'}"
 ```
-(Note that this has been wrapped onto multiple lines for readability; you'll need to put everything on a single line to use this.
+(Note that this commandline has been wrapped onto multiple lines for readability; you'll need to put everything on a single line to use this.
 Don't forget to replace `contosoapp` with the name of your application.)

-This will verify your token (from the environment variable `AZ_BATCH_SOFTWARE_ENTITLEMENT_TOKEN` against the server, but doesn't do any of the required local checks that ensure you're talking to a genuine service.

 The `$result` variable will contain the answer from the server - for a successfully verified token, it would look similar to this: